 Because leaders are so busy, there’s a natural desire to have strategic planning take as little time as possible.
 Unfortunately, though, you have to have preparation in order to be strategic.
-You will not get strategic-level thinking or discussions from your Stage 2 leadership team if you expect people to be working at their job until 9:29, step into the leadership meeting at 9:30 and be strategic, and then go back to fighting fires at 11:00.
+You will not get strategic-level thinking or discussions from your second stage leadership team if you expect people to be working at their job until 9:29, step into the leadership meeting at 9:30 and be strategic, and then go back to fighting fires at 11:00.

 So, how do you make your strategic planning process more strategic?

-Don’t use a “spike” model for your meetings, where there’s little or no preparation structured to occur before the meeting, and little or no follow-through structured to occur after the meeting.
+Don’t use a “spike” model for your meetings.
+A spike is where there’s little or no preparation structured to occur before the meeting, and little or no follow-through structured to occur after the meeting.

-You’ll find that your conversations get considerably more productive, and there’s better follow-through, when you use the wave model for strategic planning in your Second Stage business.
+You’ll find that your conversations get considerably more productive, and there’s better follow-through, when you use the wave model for strategic planning in your second stage business.